simonbs/Runestone/Sources/Runestone/Documentation.docc/Documentation.md

 # ``Runestone``

-Performant code editor with syntax highlighting, line numbers, invisible characters and much more.
+Performant code editor with syntax highlighting, line numbers, invisible characters, and much more.

 ## Overview